quarkusio/quarkusio.github.io/usage.md

 mvn clean install -Dquarkus.analytics.disabled=true
 ```

-Similarly, you can set it to `quarkus.analytics.disabled=true` if you want to enable it for a single run.
+Similarly, you can set it to `quarkus.analytics.disabled=false` if you want to enable it for a single run.